 For the weekday plan, check their website.
 At time of writing there is also an introductory campaign that waives the monthly fee for the first two months.

 To sign up, you need three things – a Japanese driving license, a credit card and the ability to read Japanese.
 While you might be able to stumble through using the translate function in Google Chrome, if Kanji is just a bunch of squiggles to you, we recommend asking a Japanese friend to help.
 While rental car companies permit international driver’s licenses and the citizens of certain countries to drive with their existing license, it’s unclear whether Careco permits this.
 Unless you’re from the US or a handful of other countries, getting a Japanese license is relatively easy and doesn’t require a practical test.
-If you are from the US, check this post on Surviving in Japan on how to get a license.
+If you are from the US, check this post on how to get a license.

 After applying online (you’ll need to send a scan of both sides of your license), you’ll receive a big pack of documents in the post.
 Although you can disregard most of them (lots of screens print outs on how to use the mobile site) there is one more step you need to take to activate your membership – call a toll free number.
 This (as everything up to this point) is only available in Japanese – it’s mainly just them explaining the rules and you indicating that you are in agreement.
 Once this is done, you can move on to getting yourself behind the wheel.

 When reserving a car, you have to first identify the stations (locations with cars) within a range that you specify.
 This will then give you a list of cars which you can check the availability of.
 To reserve the car, just select the car you want, enter the start time and how long you want it and hit the “予約” (reserve) button.
 You should receive an email straight away confirming your reservation.